eSIM: the Dark Secrets of Virtual SIM

-Time’s up!
-We mentioned that ESIM is not easy to hack yet do you still think hackers will let you live in peace?
-Unfortunately, no. However, if you have already secured yourself, let’s gear your security level further, if you have an eSim.
+eSIM is not easy to hack, yet do you still think hackers will let you live in peace?
+Unfortunately, no. However, if you have already secured yourself, let's gear your security level further if you have an eSim.

 Hint - If anyone wants to alter the user profile, embedded SIMs can be configured to request verification from an operator.
 This application could only come from the user, but a hacker with a lost phone could be able to modify the profile successfully.

 So, a lost phone could lead to an easy switch?
-This is arguable, as some individuals would consider that eSim cannot be cropped out, so inserting a new sim is impossible, thus hackers cannot obtain operator’s verification for new profile requests.
+This is arguable, as some individuals would consider that eSIM cannot be cropped out, so inserting a new sim is impossible.
+Thus hackers cannot obtain the operator's verification for new profile requests.

-The argument is legit and it is deemed that eSim offers higher security when compared to a physical sim card solution.
-Ever hack offers a supporting actor that perpetuates the wrongdoing conducted by the wrongdoer or bad actor.
+The argument is legit, and it is deemed that eSIM offers higher security when compared to a physical sim card solution.
+Every hack offers a supporting actor that perpetuates the wrongdoing conducted by the wrongdoer or lousy actor.

-Physical SIM cards, or embedded, these are only one route for criminals to gain access to mobile phones.
-Amazon CEO Jeff Bezos’ phone was reportedly hacked by a video sent to him through WhatsApp, making him one of the most high-profile victims of data theft.
-The video contained malware that infiltrated Bezos’ iPhone, according to UN investigators.
+Physical SIM cards, or embedded, are only one route for criminals to access mobile phones.
+Amazon CEO Jeff Bezos' phone was reportedly hacked by a video sent to him through WhatsApp, making him one of the most high-profile victims of data theft.
+According to UN investigators, the video contained malware that infiltrated Bezos' iPhone.

 A computer with Windows 10, 1703 version or later installed.

-- Select the Start button, then Settings > System > About, in order to see which version of Windows 10 your computer is running.
+- Select the Start button, then Settings > System > About, to see which version of Windows 10 your computer is running.

 - A computer with a built-in eSIM.
 Here's how to see if your computer has an embedded SIM: